1933 South African general election: Delimitation of electoral divisions

 The South Africa Act 1909 had provided for a delimitation commission to define the boundaries for each electoral division.
 The representation by province, under the sixth delimitation report of 1932, is set out in the table below.
 The figures in brackets are the number of electoral divisions in the previous (1928) delimitation.
 If there is no figure in brackets then the number was unchanged.

 Results

 The vote totals in the table below may not give a complete picture of the balance of political opinion, because of unopposed elections (where no votes were cast) and because contested seats may not have been fought by a candidate from all major parties.

 As the two largest parties were in coalition together, the opposition to the government was weaker and more fragmented than in any other election in South African history.

-An alternative breakdown of members, distinguishing between supporters and opponents of the coalition, was (pro Coalition) NP 75, SAP 61, Creswell Labour 2, Roos 2; (opposition) National Council Labour 2, Natal Home Ruler 2, Independents 6.
+An alternative breakdown of members, distinguishing between supporters and opponents of the coalition, was (pro Coalition) NP 75, SAP 61, Creswell Labour 2, Roos 2; (opposition) National Council Labour 2, Natal Home Rule 2, Independents 6.
 Another interpretation, is NP 75, SAP 61, Labour 4, Roos Party 2, Home Rule group 2 and Independents 6.